Linuxfabrik/monitoring-plugins/check-plugins/diacos/README.md

 **Compatibility:**

+* Cross-platform

+**Important Notes:**

 * Any platform with network access to the ID DIACOS REST API

-**Important Notes:**

 * Plugin execution may take more than 10 seconds depending on network latency and server load
 * `--login-name` and `--login-licence` are required parameters
 * The session ID is validated for minimum expected length before proceeding with the search